The purpose of the Institute for Black Justice (IBJ) is to relentlessly pursue equity and justice for all.

 SOCIAL JUSTICE ORGANIZATIONAL CONSULTING

-The IBJ provides educational and consulting resources to organizations to remove systemic and institutional barriers to equity, and to improve overall service delivery to BIPOC families.
+The IBJ provides educational and consulting resources to organizations to remove systemic and institutional barriers to equity, and to improve overall service delivery to families most impacted by racism, poverty and injustice.

 BLACK ROBE PODCAST